web-deps/odom/docs/api/create-component/middleware.md

 ### `custom`

 Array of functions used to process [`markup`](./create-component.md#markup).
-The functions are involked in the order they are in the array.
+The functions are invoked in the order they are in the array.
 The result of one function is passed to the next function.
 After processing, the end result is assigned to [`Component.scope`](../component/compnent.md#scope).
 This overrides all the component utilities used to process markup.

 ## `styles`